2021 Qatari general election: Results

-Aftermath
+Aftermath and abolition of future elections

-In 2024 genral elections were formally discontinued.
-On 15 October Sheikh Tamim bin Hamad Al Thani announced a constitutional referendum on proposals to abolish elections to the Consultative Assembly and revert to a fully appointed body.
+In 2024, general elections were formally discontinued.
+On 15 October Emir Tamim bin Hamad Al Thani announced a constitutional referendum on proposals to abolish elections to the Shura Council and revert it to a fully appointed body.
 On 5 November the amendments were reportedly approved by 91% of voters, with a turnout of around 84%.
-As a result, the 2021 election stands as the only time in Qatari history that members of the assembly were chosen by voters.
+As a result, the 2021 election stands as the only time in Qatari history that members of the Council were chosen by voters.